The Strip Out Process from Planning to Completion

 Initial planning

-The initial planning stage for stripping involves surveying the property.
-The survey will reveal the building's structural integrity, what can be stripped out, and what cannot be reused.
 The initial planning also involves delivering a timeline to complete the project.
-If the strip-out work can disturb neighbours, you should also communicate with them.
+If the strip-out work can possibly disturb neighbours, you should also communicate with them.
 You may ask them when they will not be home and complete your task within that time frame.

 Preparation

 At this stage, you prepare for the initiation of the strip-out process.
 This involves clearing the premises of unnecessary products, chemicals, or instruments.
-Workers must be given little training to maintain their safety and security while working.
-The strip-out process does not require heavy machinery, but it can reduce workers' productivity if they don't have any training.

 Execution

-Workers identify materials or non-structural elements in the warehouse or industrial property at this stage.
-They strip out necessary materials while remaining careful not to damage the property's structural integrity.
 For example, workers can strip out electric lights, an air-conditioned system, product storage racks, and similar elements.
 You can reuse them to expand or renovate your warehouse or industrial space.

 Coordination

-Coordination is the key to completing the strip-out process in a complex place like a warehouse or factory.
+The key to successfully completing the strip-out process in a complex place like a warehouse or factory is coordination.
 It should always be coordinated with the strip-out contractor and the workers.
-You should explicitly tell them your expectations and the time to deliver the work.
-Once workers and contractors understand your expectations, they can perform the job accordingly.
+You should explicitly tell them your expectations and the ultimate time of delivery of the work.

 Recycling